Mental Health Support

 Additional Options for Finding a Treatment Provider

-- FindTreatment.gov, which is sponsored by the Substance Abuse and Mental Health Services Administration at the Department of Health & Human Services, is a resource for locating treatment facilities for mental and substance use disorders.
+- FindTreatment.gov, which is sponsored by the Substance Abuse and Mental Health Services Administration at the Department of Health & Human Services, is a resource for locating treatment facilities for mental health and substance use disorders.

 - The Wendt Center for Loss and Healing in Washington, D.C., uses a sliding scale for access to trained trauma therapists.